sunnyblueskies32/sshshellforciscoswitches/README.md

 2) It is written in Programming Language: C#

-if you are planning to modify or rebuild the repo:
+if you are planning to modify or rebuild the repo present in Source directory:

 after building the repository, C60.SshShellPowerShellModule.dll is generated in obj/debug which needs to be copied to for e.g C:\Program